-- 1. Use only a lead-acid battery with the voltage and ampere-hour rating specified for the truck. - 2.
-When changing batteries on battery electric trucks, replacement batteries must be of the service weight that falls within the minimum/maximum range specified on truck nameplate. - 3.
-Be sure truck is properly positioned and parking brake applied. - 4.
-Handle battery only with approved lifting device. - 5.
-Install the battery correctly in the truck and secure it in position.
+- 1. Use only a lead-acid battery with the voltage and ampere-hour rating specified for the truck. - When changing batteries on battery electric trucks, replacement batteries must be of the service weight that falls within the minimum/maximum range specified on truck nameplate. - 3.
+Be sure truck is properly positioned and parking brake applied. - Handle battery only with approved lifting device.
+Ensure that the opposite battery side gate (battery stop) is in place before sliding battery into the compartment. - 5.
+Install the battery correctly in the truck. - 6.
+Install 2nd battery side gate (battery stop) and check that the battery is secured.